Serena-github-c/Bank-Client-Classification/README.md

 - **Data Preprocessing:** Cleaning and preparing the dataset for modeling.
 - **Modeling:** Implementation of Logistic Regression, trained on different feature subsets (using the feature elimination technique) and evaluated using various \( C \) values to determine the optimal regularization strength.
 - **Evaluation:** Model accuracy.

+## Libraries used :
+- Numpy
+- Pandas
+- Scikit-learn

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+---
+Serena